DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

     // Remove this line:
     DependencyService.Register<MockDataStore>();
     ```
-2. Replace the IDataStore.cs and MockDataStore.cs files in the Services folder with the XpoHelper.cs file.
+2. Replace the IDataStore.cs and MockDataStore.cs files in the Services folder with the XpoHelper.cs file in a class library project.
     ```csharp
     using DevExpress.ExpressApp.Security;
     using DevExpress.Xpo;